 Policy 5: A public involvement brochure will be designed to introduce the regional transportation planning process and specify how citizens can better participate in decision making.
 It can be sent to interested parties, included in information packets, and placed in public areas.
-Contact information will be included, and the brochure will provide a postage paid comment card to solicit ideas, comments, and additions to the mailing list.
+Contact information will be included.

-Policy 6: RVMPO will provide regular updates to the RVMPO website-to help residents keep current and gain a better understanding of the transportation planning process, and related projects and programs.
+Policy 6: RVMPO will provide regular updates to the RVMPO website to help residents keep current and gain a better understanding of the transportation planning process, and related projects and programs.